All posts

 This is like having one employee who's good at everything but does tasks one after another.
 Works for a freelancer.
 Doesn't scale when you have ten things that need to happen today and half of them don't depend on each other.

 The analogy that makes this click: sending an email to a freelancer is not the same as having a team.
-A team works in parallel.
-A team has shared context.
-A team coordinates without you routing every piece of information between people.
+Parallel work, shared context, and coordination that does not route through you are what separate the two.

-Moving from one AI partner to an AI workforce takes four things.
-Miss any one of them and you end up with chaos instead of coordination.
+Moving from one AI partner to several specialized agents takes more than opening extra tabs.
+Miss any of these and you get chaos instead of coordination.

 Defined roles.
 Each agent owns a domain.
 Your content agent doesn't touch code.
 Your dev agent doesn't write marketing copy.
 Specialization creates depth.
 It also prevents the "one agent trying to do everything, mediocre at all of it" problem.